Denver Child Custody Lawyer

 The second type of custody case involves parenting time and decision-making authority.
 These cases are generally decided during or following a divorce case and involve physical custody (who the child lives with) and legal custody (who makes life decisions for the child).

 How is Child Custody Determined in Colorado?

-The courts will examine the following when awarding custody:
+The courts will examine the following when awarding custody of the children: